AI4SIM/model-collection/README.md

 * ``ci/`` contains all the additional files required to run the functional tests.

 Optionally it can also include the following folders and files :
-* ``data/`` contains the dataset configuartaion files and will contain the `raw` and `processed` data directories, and normalization factors (and optionally explicit train/val/test split sets), once the dataset as been downloaded and processed.
+* ``data/`` contains the dataset configuration files and will contain the `raw` and `processed` data directories, and normalization factors (and optionally explicit train/val/test split sets), once the dataset has been downloaded and processed.
 * ``notebooks/`` contains example Jupyter notebooks, for pedagogical purposes.
 * ``plotters.py`` takes care of plots generation for the test set.